Acrylic Pouring Guide for Beginners

 Assess all four borders for any locations which are not covered in paint.
 Use a palette knife or timber craft stick to smooth some paint on these sides.
 The paint under your canvas is excellent for this.

-It is also possible to use any leftover paint out of your cups.
+It is also possible to use leftover paint out of your cups.
 The way the colors drip down the sides of the canvas may improve the total appearance of your painting.

 How to prevent Crazing